ekiro/haps/docs/index.rst

-.. chaps documentation master file, created by sphinx-quickstart on Thu Apr  5 18:13:43 2018.
+.. haps documentation master file, created by sphinx-quickstart on Thu Apr  5 18:13:43 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to chaps documentation!
+Welcome to haps documentation!
 =================================

-**Chaps** *[χaps]* is a simple DI library, with IoC container included.
+**Haps** *[χaps]* is a simple DI library, with IoC container included.
 It is written in pure Python with no external dependencies.

 Look how easy it is to use:

 .. code-block:: python

-    from chaps import Container as IoC, Inject, inject
+    from haps import Container as IoC, Inject, inject

     # import interfaces
     from my_application.core import IDatabase, IUserService